Positron Settings

 assistant.showTips | boolean | true | Show helpful tips above the input after assistant turns and on startup.
 Disabling hides tips immediately without restarting. |

-assistant.cacheKeepalive | boolean | false | Keep the Anthropic prompt cache warm while idle by sending lightweight pings after each turn.
-Reduces latency and cost for follow-up messages sent within a few minutes.
-Claude models only. |
+assistant.cacheKeepalive | boolean | true | Keep supported model prompt caches warm while idle by sending lightweight pings after each turn. |

 Model Routing